Jingyu6/jingyu6.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student at ETH Zurich
+role: Master Student in CS

 # Organizations/Affiliations to show in About widget
 organizations: